Work on Durham Court

 - attended the local Community Area Forum meeting in March, to talk about the future of the building

-Three options have been reviewed for the future of Durham Court:
+Three options were reviewed for the future of Durham Court:

 - investing into the building has a cost of £12 million.
 This would lead to disruption and would not guarantee the future of the building